Holiday entitlement calculator – calculations made easy | Moorepay

 (rounded up to 21 days which INCLUDES any bank holidays which fall on one of their normal working days.)

-So if your holiday year was 1st April to 31st March, and this person begins in July, they will have the August bank holiday, Christmas Day, Boxing Day and New Year’s Day – a total of four bank holidays taken out of their 21 days, leaving 17 days which can be booked as annual leave.
+So in England and Wales, if your holiday year was 1st April to 31st March, and this person begins in July, they will have the August bank holiday, Christmas Day, Boxing Day and New Year’s Day – a total of four bank holidays taken out of their 21 days, leaving 17 days which can be booked as annual leave.

 If your holiday year was 1st January to 31st December, and this person begins in April, they will have Good Friday, Easter Monday, May Day, Late May Spring Bank holiday, August bank holiday, Christmas Day and Boxing Day, a total of 7 bank holidays out of their 21 days, leaving 14 days which can be booked as annual leave.